robertzak/goodreads-parser/README.md

   - thriller
 - graphic-novel - Adding a book to this shelf in combination with the [GraphicNovelEnricher](src/main/java/noorg/bookparsing/enrich/GraphicNovelEnricher.java) will set the [Format](src/main/java/noorg/bookparsing/domain/types/BookFormat.java) to Graphic Novel
 - manga - Adding a book to this shelf in combination with the [GraphicNovelEnricher](src/main/java/noorg/bookparsing/enrich/GraphicNovelEnricher.java) will set the [Format](src/main/java/noorg/bookparsing/domain/types/BookFormat.java) to Graphic Novel
+- own-backlog - Adding a book to these shelves in combination with the [BacklogBookEnricher](src/main/java/noorg/bookparsing/enrich/BacklogBookEnricher.java) will track how many books you read for your horde.
-- read-YYYY (ex: read-2016) - if you use these type of shelves, re-read books can be set to have multiple years beyond what is determined from the read date field.
+- read-YYYY (ex: read-2016) -  Adding a book to these shelves in combination with the [ReadHistoryEnricher](src/main/java/noorg/bookparsing/enrich/ReadHistoryEnricher.java), re-read books can be set to have multiple years beyond what is determined from the read date field.
+- read-before-goodreads - the [ReadHistoryEnricher](src/main/java/noorg/bookparsing/enrich/ReadHistoryEnricher.java) also supports tracking books you first read before tracking your data on goodreads.
+This is helpful when you don't know what year you first read a book.

 ## Reporting